Partner with international digital platforms to bring India’s natural heritage to a global audience

 Nov 2020: , Chetana Purushotham, Spiders and the Sea

-In August ‘20, we enabled a “Virtual Nature Walk” in collaboration with Indian Institute of Management, Bangalore.
-The walk was conducted by Deepa Mohan and Chandra Shekhar Bandi.
+Aug 2020: A 'Virtual Nature Walk' was conducted by Deepa Mohan and Chandra Shekhar Bandi.
 More than 450 students and faculty members attended the session, asked interesting questions and the talk received positive comments.

 We reach out to new audiences through innovative partnerships with multinational corporates and digital platforms in different Indian languages